shivamsen23/TaskFlow/docs/ai-prompts.md

 # AI Prompts

-Short prompts used during development of TaskFlow.
+Prompts used during development of TaskFlow.

 These prompts were used to guide Antigravity feature-by-feature during development.
 For each prompt, Antigravity should first inspect the existing code and then make only the required changes.